PauHenPinS/PauHenPinS/README.md

 🌱 Currently learning algorithms, Java, and calculus, while preparing for a degree in Computer Science.

-💻 Passionate about coding and problem-solving.
+💻 Currently studying Data Structures and Algorithms using Java.

 <hr>